-China was the world’s largest producer of vanadium in 2018 by far, contributing 40,000 metric tons (MT) to the vanadium industry.
-It was followed by Russia at 18,000 MT and South Africa at 9,100 MT.
+China was the world’s largest producer of vanadium in 2020 by far, contributing 53,000 metric tons (MT) to the vanadium industry.
+Russia came in at a distant second with an output of 18,000 MT and South Africa in third place with 8,200 MT.
 China also has the highest vanadium reserves globally.

 Most vanadium in South Africa is mined from a formation known as the Bushveld igneous complex, and until 2014 the country was the second largest vanadium producer, accounting for 14 percent of the market.
 However, in 2015, Evraz Highveld Steel and Vanadium’s Mapochs mine closed, leaving only two vanadium-producing mines operating in South Africa.

 In terms of demand, applications using vanadium have grown in recent years, contributing to price growth over the last year.
-Roskill’s latest vanadium market report says that 91 percent of vanadium is used as an additive in the steel industry to make high-strength steel that is lighter, stronger and more resistant to shock and corrosion.
+Roskill’s latest vanadium market report says that the large majority of vanadium is used as an additive in the steel industry to make high-strength steel that is lighter, stronger and more resistant to shock and corrosion.

 Vanadium content of less than 0.1 percent is needed to double the strength of steel, and although other metals — including manganese, molybdenum, niobium, titanium and tungsten — can be interchanged with vanadium for alloying with steel, there is no substitute for vanadium in aerospace titanium alloys.